-The final investment under the CPP was made in December 2009, and Treasury has since focused on recovering the investments.
+- The final investment under the CPP was made in December 2009.

-- Taxpayers have already recovered more than the amount invested in banks through the CPP.
+- Taxpayers recovered more than the amount invested in banks through the CPP.

 - Program Agreements (We've compiled all of our agreements and made them sortable by program, year, and institution name for your convenience.)

 - Auction Related

 - Treasury Appointment of Board Directors and Observers to CPP Institutions